swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="introduction"></a>
 ## 1. Introduction

 This profile defines how a SAML Identity Provider that offers authentication using the Swedish BankID technology should implement its services to be compliant with the Swedish eID Framework.
+It extends the "Deployment Profile for the Swedish eID Framework",
+\[[EidProfile](#eid-profile)\], with requirements and recommendations for Identity Providers offering BankID authentication and signature services.

 The BankID interface for authentication and signature, the Relying Party Interface, is described in the "BankID Relying Party Guidelines", \[[BankID_Spec](#bankid_spec)\], specification.
 This specification MUST be fully implemented and supported by BankID Identity Providers compliant with the Swedish eID Framework specifications.

-This profile extends the "Deployment Profile for the Swedish eID Framework",
-\[[EidProfile](#eid-profile)\], with requirements and recommendations for Service Providers using BankID via a compliant Identity Provider and for Identity Providers offering BankID authentication and signature services.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation